-While the company is liquidating, its brands may yet live on as bidders for Hostess assets (IBCIQ), including those brands, emerge ahead of a bankruptcy court hearing next week.
+While the company is liquidating, its brands may yet live on as bidders for Hostess assets (IBCIQ:US), including those brands, emerge ahead of a bankruptcy court hearing next week.

 “It’s the bakers’ union that hasn’t done its homework,” said Steve Cabot, chairman of the Cabot Institute for Labor Relations, a consulting firm in Palm Coast, Florida.
 “They want to play brinkmanship.
 This time, they lost.”

 The Bakery, Confectionery, Tobacco Workers and Grain Millers International Union had gone on strike Nov.
 9 and disrupted production and deliveries, ignoring a management (IBCIQ:US) ultimatum to return to work by 5 p.m.
 Nov.
 15. The bosses weren’t bluffing -- they halted production and sought liquidation, warning that brands and their recipes may be snapped up by bargain-seeking corporations, but workers and many antiquated plants wouldn’t be.

 The strike starved Hostess of some of the almost $50 million in weekly sales it was reliant on to make it through bankruptcy, as baking ceased in most picketed plants, said a person familiar with the matter who asked not to be identified because the details weren’t public.